 This light and refreshing Fish Ceviche with Grapefruit + Flounder is a cold seafood salad that's perfect for hot summer days!

-Where I live in Central Appalachia, it's not just hot– it's muggy, sticky, and the air is thick– as if the rain started to fall, but got stuck mid-air.
+Where I live in Central Appalachia, it's not just hot-- it's muggy, sticky, and the air is thick-- as if the rain started to fall, but got stuck mid-air.

-To me, this weather screams ‘ice cream!’ and most definitely does not scream– “turn on your oven!"
-We cannot live on ice cream alone, however, and dinnertime rolls around every single day.
+To me, this weather screams "ice cream!" and most definitely does not scream-- "turn on your oven!"
+We cannot live on ice cream alone, however, and dinner time rolls around every single day.

 This easy, cold Grapefruit Flounder Ceviche is here to save you from your summertime dinner dilemma!
 This light and refreshing seafood salad is quick and doesn't need an oven!

 Ceviche is a popular Peruvian dish.
 It's made with cold seafood that isn't exactly raw, but it's not cooked either.

 To make ceviche, you soak small pieces of fish in an acid-- such as lime, lemon, or grapefruit juice-- until the texture of the fish changes.

 This process is called denaturation-- the nature, or chemical makeup of the fish, changes.